zoka/ringMon/README.md

 ```
 ### Run-time configuration

-The map below shows the default runtime configuration.
+The map bellow shows the default runtime configuration.
 It is typically
 adjusted before web server starts, but it may be changed later as well.

 ```clojure